-What are rehabilitation options for paralysis?
+What are the rehabilitation options for paralysis?

 - Physical therapy.
 The physical therapist focuses on mobility.
-Physical therapy helps develop strategies to compensate for paralysis by using those muscles that still have normal function, helps maintain and build any strength and control that remain in the affected muscles, and helps maintain range of motion in the affected limbs to prevent muscles from shortening (contracture) and becoming deformed.
+Physical therapy helps develop strategies to compensate for paralysis by using those muscles that still have normal function, helps maintain and build any strength and control that remain in the affected tissues, and helps maintain range of motion in the affected limbs to prevent muscles from shortening (contracture) and becoming deformed.
 If nerve regrowth is expected, physical therapy is used to retrain affected limbs during recovery.
 A physical therapist also suggests adaptive equipment such as braces, canes, or wheelchairs.

 - Occupational therapy.
 The occupational therapist focuses on daily activities such as eating and bathing.
-Occupational therapy develops special tools and techniques that permit self-care and suggests ways to modify the home and workplace so that a patient with an impairment may live a normal life.
+Occupational therapy develops special tools and techniques that permit self-care and suggests ways to modify the home and workplace so that a patient with an impairment may live a healthy life.

 - Other specialties.
 The nature of the impairment may mean that the patient needs the services of a respiratory therapist, vocational rehabilitation counselor, social worker, speech-language pathologist, nutritionist, special education teacher, recreation therapist, or clinical psychologist.